Matsumoto Castle

 How do I get to Matsumoto Castle?

 The nearest station is Matsumoto Station (JR Chuo Line / Shinonoi Line).
-It is approximately a 20-minute walk from the station.
+From there it is about 20 minutes on foot.
 Town Sneaker bus loop (North Course) stops at the castle. ¥200 per ride.
-Parking: Limited parking around the castle.
-Municipal parking available nearby.
-Accessible with a JR Pass.

 How much does Matsumoto Castle cost to enter?